CI-TRACS/FAIR_Data_Management-Security_and_Ethics/_episodes/05-Findable.md

 ## Rich Metadata

 More and more services are using common schemas such as [DataCite's Metadata Schema](https://schema.datacite.org) or [Dublin Core](https://www.dublincore.org) to foster greater use and discovery.
 A schema provides an overall structure for the metadata and describes core metadata properties.
 While DataCite's Metadata Schema is more general, there are discipline specific schemas such as [Data Documentation Initiative (DDI) and Darwin Core](https://en.wikipedia.org/wiki/Metadata_standard).

-Thanks to schemas, the process of adding metadata has been standardised to some extent but there is still room for error.
+Thanks to schemas, the process of adding metadata has been standardized to some extent but there is still room for error.
 For instance, DataCite [reports](https://blog.datacite.org/citation-analysis-scholix-rda/) that links between papers and data are still very low.
 Publishers and authors are missing this opportunity.

 Challenges:
 Automatic ORCID profile update when DOI is minted